louisdo/This-Galaxy-Does-Not-Exist/README.md

-# This Galaxy Does Not Exist
+# This Car Does Not Exist
 This project serves as the Capstone project for the course Deep Learning and Applications

 ![Alt text](cls_TCDNE_results_final.png "Some non-existent galaxies")